debotos/shehara-us-state-map/README.md

 ```
 Those field is pretty self explanatory.
 If you don't put bgColor then the background color will not appear.
 Same for the text property.
 You can put string here.

+Edit this file data `src/data/us-states.json` as per your requirements and the run `node src/utils/node-date-generator.js` to generate the actual data set that is going to used by the app.